-Qualitatively, our findings are similar to those from past studies that found no more than 20% of respondents refusing all proposed treatments from a new mid-level provider, and between one-third and nearly two-thirds being comfortable with all^{18,20,22,28}.
-The observed variation in comfort across procedures is also similar to prior findings, in that respondents were generally least comfortable with unknown mid-levels performing procedures considered to be more invasive^{18,19}.
-The fact that the respondents in our study who expressed some discomfort with DTs sometimes modified their opinions, particularly if a dentist would reassure them or the provider were less costly, is also consistent with several prior studies^{18,22,26,41}, as are our estimates of correlations between comfort with specific procedures and demographic variables such as lack of insurance and being under 65.
-Dyer, Humphris and Robinson, for example, found that in the UK, males, younger participants, and those with perceived treatment need were more likely to find having their teeth restored by a DT acceptable, while those receiving some private treatment were more likely to find it unacceptable28.
-Shamansky et al.22 found that respondents who said they would use NP services were 6.4 times more likely to be dissatisfied with their current health care (based in part on questions about availability and cost) than those who said they would not use an NP.
-Age and measures related to health or perceived need, as well as visit frequency or regularity, was found to be related to comfort with midlevels in other studies as well^{19,21}.
+Qualitatively, our findings are similar to those from past studies that found no more than 20% of respondents refusing all proposed treatments from a new mid-level provider, and between 1/3 and nearly 2/3 being comfortable with all 18, 20, 22, 28.
+The observed variation in comfort across procedure is also similar to prior findings, in that respondents were generally least comfortable with unknown mid-levels performing non-traditional procedures, or those considered more invasive .
+The fact that the respondents in our study who expressed some discomfort with DTs sometimes modified their opinions, particularly if a dentist would reassure them or the provider were less costly, is also consistent with several prior studies 18, 22, 26, 41, as are our estimates of correlations between comfort with specific procedures and demographic variables such as lack of insurance and being under 65.
+Dyer, Humphris and Robinson, for example, found that in the UK, males, younger participants, and those with perceived treatment need were more likely to find having their teeth restored by a DT acceptable, while those receiving some private treatment were more likely to find it unacceptable .
+Shamansky et al. found that respondents who said they would use NP services were 6.4 times more likely to be dissatisfied with their current health care (based in part on questions about availability and cost) than those who said they would not use an NP .
+Age and measures related to health or perceived need, as well as visit frequency or regularity, was found to be related to comfort with mid-levels in other studies as well .

 It is interesting to consider why comfort with treatment by hypothetical DTs appears to be somewhat higher in our study than it was for an already existing, albeit little known, practitioner in the UK, as well as for NPs and PAs when they were first being introduced.
-It may be related to the fact that most people have now had experience with hygienists and medical midlevels, so the idea of being treated by a nondoctor is perhaps not as foreign as it once was.
+It may be related to the fact that most people have now had experience with hygienists and medical midlevels, so the idea of being treated by a non-doctor is perhaps not as foreign as it once was.
 In addition, our sample was drawn from an underserved population at a dental clinic, which may mean it is a less healthy or more vulnerable sample than those of many other studies.
 An interesting extension of this work would be to explore the feelings of more affluent private practice patients.